sudosoph/docs/content/tutorials/developer-workflow/developing-with-the-developer-pop.md

 ### 2) Provision SSL certificate

-### 2) Provision SSL certificate

 If you visit your website at this point in the tutorial, you will likely see a browser security warning.
 While it is totally possible to skip this step, click through this warning and test your site without a problem, our Dev PoP can provision a certificate for your local cluster.
 On the top right hand side, click on the `download root certificate` button.

-#### a) For Windows
+#### For Windows

 Right click on the `section.io-developer-pop-root` certificate in your downloads folder and select `install certificate`.
 Click through the wizard and install the certificate.
 Once installed, you should see the `DO_NOT_TRUST_sectionio_root` in the security tab of your browser dev tools.
-#### b) For Mac
+#### For Mac

 DoubleClick on the certificate in your downloads folder and add it to the appropriate keychain.
 Once completed, you should be able to see `DO_NOT_TRUST_sectionio_root` under Category `certificates`.
 As with Windows, once installed properly the `DO_NOT_TRUST_sectionio_root` should appear in the security section of dev tools.

 ### 3) Making changes to your configuration